Tech-denno/palmora-data-analysis/README.md

 # My DSA Final Project

 ## Project Overview:
 A Capstone Project completed as part of a three-month intensive Data Analysis program, aimed at generating insights to address key questions in the field of Human Resource Analytics in Palmora Group.
-This part of the project uses Power BI visualization skills to answer the stated questions.
+This part of the project uses Power BI visualization skills to answer these questions:

+- The proportion of each gender in the company.
+Add regional and departmental dimensions.
+- Perceived gender equality ratings.
+- Examine salary distribution across genders to detect potential pay gap.
+If a gender pay gap exists, identify the departments and regions most affected for targeted intervention.
+- Grouping employees pay distribution by a band of 10,000 Dollars by gender and region.
+- Calculating bonus amount paid to individual employees.
+- Calculating total amount paid to individual employees.
+- Analysing and calculating total amount paid by region and company-wide.

+### Key POWER BI Concepts Used:
+-  Import Data
+-  Extract, Transform, Load (ETL)
+-  Calculated Columns (Salary Band) using Data Analysis Expressions (DAX)

+-  Merge Tables
+-  Data Modelling
+-  Visualization

 The overarching aim of this project is to identify any instances of gender inequality within Palmora Group and to present actionable recommendations to support informed management decision-making.